World Humanitarian Day #WeAreHumanitarians

 • End attacks on humanitarians and civilians.

-To mark World Humanitarian Day 2024 the Feminist Humanitarian Network (FHN) has produced a short video to raise awareness of the critical humanitarian role played by WROs and feminist organisations on the frontlines called #WeAreHumanitarians.
+To mark World Humanitarian Day 2024 the Feminist Humanitarian Network (FHN) wants to raise awareness of the critical humanitarian role played by WROs and feminist organisations on the frontlines #WeAreHumanitarians.

 Badabon Sangho, Bangladesh